 Email: msbarker@ucdavis.edu

-I’m an incoming Psychology graduate student working with Dr. Fernanda Ferreira.
-Before coming to Davis, I earned my B.A. in Psychology from Cal Poly Pomona in 2020.
-I have a range of interests, but I am interested in further investigating individual differences in working memory capacity (& other functionalities) and how that may impact syntactic language processing.
+I’m a fourth year graduate student working with Dr. Fernanda Ferreira.
+Before coming to UC Davis, I earned my B.A. in Psychology from Cal Poly Pomona in 2020.
+Currently, my research interests are broadly in bilingual language processing, with a particular interest in syntactic processing and how factors such as working memory capacity and language experience might modulate processing.

 Beverly Cotter